 The following are what I believe to be the basics of good character.
 Miss one of these, and you’ll find a weak link in your character—one that might be your leadership’s undoing.

 I’ve never understood what people hope to accomplish by being dishonest.
 Eventually people come to know that you’re not honest in your dealings, and that is what you become known for.
-Your reputation is what your leadership is based on, though.
-When we’re honest and live transparently before our followers, they’re able to see us for who we are and make solid decisions to follow.
+Your reputation is what your leadership is based on.
+When we’re honest and live transparently before our followers, they’re able to see us for who we are and make the decision to follow us.

-People of good character are loyal people.
+People of good character are loyal.
 They have a “stick-to-it” attitude when it comes to others.
 Anybody who knows human nature knows that people fail.
 It’s just a matter of time, no matter how talented someone is.
-A person of good character stays with their friends even in the downtimes.
-Anyone can be friends with others when times are good.
-People of good character stay with their friends when they need them most.
+A person of good character stays with their friends even in the down times.
+Anyone can be friends with others when times are good, but people of good character stay with their friends when they need them most.
 How this translates into making you a good leader is this: People want to follow a leader who will stretch them beyond where they are now, but who’ll also allow them to try—and to fail.
 When we are loyal to our followers, they’ll be loyal to us and make every effort to succeed on our behalf and on behalf of the organization.
 There are few things that strengthen the leader-follower bond more than when a leader shows loyalty to a follower in need.

-People of good character don’t mind accountability.
+People of good character don’t mind accountability; that is, the act of allowing others to have a say in your life, to speak to you straight about your life and conduct.
 In fact, they welcome it.
-This is the act of allowing others to have a say in your life, to speak to you straight about your life and conduct.
-The brutal truth is that we have blind spots and need other people to be in close to us so we can advance down the road of success.
+The brutal truth is that we have blind spots and need other people to be close to us so we can advance down the road of success.
 The need for accountability doesn’t prove lack of character.
 Rather, it proves the presence of character.
-G.K.
-Chesterton said, “Original sin is the only philosophy empirically validated by 3,500 years of human history.”
 The person of good character knows this and invites others to speak into their life.

 Followers grow tired of leaders who will have nothing to do with accountability.
 They don’t mind leaders who make mistakes, but they do mind leaders who don’t take responsibility for their mistakes by being accountable.
 When we allow ourselves to be held accountable, our followers know that we are serious about keeping our own house in order, and thus will do a good job in leading the rest of the organization.